RuilinCai-bassomillo/Network-Topology-Viewer/README.md

 Double Click the nodes and links to show the detail json

+Also you can drag the nodes to change their places

 Notice: You can view the test screenshots under "./Test Screenshot" in this repo